yichunzhao/spring-cloud-stream-demo/README.md

 Producer defines source, channel, and then enable binding(@EnableBinding(Source.class)) the channel to the underlying queue.
 Consumer defines sink, channel, and then enable binding(@EnableBinding(Input.class)) the channel to the underlying queue.

-Source and Sink are interfaced with channels, i,e. interface methods; In runtime, Spring use them to generate proxy instances, which handle the dirty works with the messaging system.
+Source and Sink are interfaced with channels, i,e. interface methods; In runtime, Spring use them to generate proxies, which handle the dirty works with the messaging system.

 Channels are defined @Output (pruducing) or @Input (consuming); Channel name by default is the method name; or cusotermized as @OutPout("xxx") or @Input("yyy");